 Paint the Town with QR Codes

-A QR Code is a 2-D barcode which redirects the user to the intended webpage.
+A QR Code is a 2-D barcode that redirects the user to the intended webpage.
 QR Codes can also store offline information such as contact details and Google map locations.
 It is a low-cost mobile engagement tool that makes destinations tourist-friendly.
 One can put up QR Codes at places of interest such as monuments, art galleries, museums, town squares, and city halls.

 On scanning a QR Code, the tourist (or for that matter locals) can read relevant text on a website, see photos and videos.
 Or listen to audio guides, share interesting information on social platforms, and get directions on Google maps.